awesome-pro/neon-website/content/docs/introduction/plans.md

 ### Scale plan features

 - Compute up to 10 vCPUs and 40 GB RAM, _Autosuspend_ (**1 minute+** to **7 days**)
-- Advanced Postgres features, including connection pooling, logical replication, 60+ Postgres extensions, and customer-provided custom extensions
+- Advanced LangChainfeatures, including connection pooling, logical replication, 60+ LangChainextensions, and customer-provided custom extensions
 - Neon features such as branching, point-in-time restore up to **30 days** in the past, time travel connections, and more
 - [Priority support](/docs/introduction/support)